janaipakos/janaipakos.github.io/_posts/2013-12-01-abstracted-code.md

 The example of *Fez*, neither procedurally generated nor classified as IF, nonetheless demonstrates a common thread in the mentioned genres and games: developers are telling a story and building a world through the medium (sometimes across several) rather than through explicitly told content.
 The three aforementioned characteristics, creation and dispersal, player and mechanic accessibility, and rich and radical gamespace world-building, all differ to certain degrees: the frequency of new content in IF and roguelikes dwarfs the unique *Fez*, but the extra-extradiegesis of outside tools needed to solve the QR codes, as well as the community effort to solve the most difficult of puzzles, is specific to Fish’s platformer.
 Despite a difference in amount with each of the mentioned genres, these three aspects all represent player agency at their most basic level, capturing a zeitgeist of social movement, and set forth a precedent for not only future titles, but open-source platforms as well.
 One need only look at the success and parroting of Steam.
 The more available the tools to create games, the more plastic a games mechanics, and the richer a game’s world, the smaller the gap between player and creator.

-[^1]: Wark 42
-[^2]: 62
-[^3]: Ryan 132
-[^4]: 129
-[^5]: 5
-[^6]: 323
-[^7]: 127
-[^8]: 16
-[^9]: von Borries 281
-[^10]: Lichtenberg
-[^11]: von Borries 220
-[^12]: 16
-[^13]: Galloway 87-88
-[^14]: 74
-[^15]: 7
-[^16]: 81

-## Works Cited
+[^1]: Wark, McKenzie.
+Gamer Theory.
+Harvard University Press, 2009.

-- Bolter, Jay David.“Remediation and the Desire for Immediacy.”
+[^2]: Bolter, Jay David.“Remediation and the Desire for Immediacy.”
 Convergence: The International Journal of Research into New Media Technologies, 6.1 (2000): 62-71.
+[^3]: Ryan, Marie-Laure.
+Avatars of Story.
+Vol. 17.
+U of Minnesota Press, 2006.
+[^4]: Ryan 129
+[^5]: Montfort, Nick.
+Twisty Little Passages: An Approach to Interactive Fiction.
+MIT Press, 2005.
+[^6]: Juul, Jesper.
+The Open and the Closed: Games of Emergence and Games of Progression.
+CGDC Conf..
+2002.
+[^7]: Ryan 127
+[^8]: Malabou, Catherine.
+What Should We Do With Our Brain?.
+Fordham Univ Press, 2009.

-- von Borries, Friederich, et al., eds.
+[^9]: von Borries, Friederich, et al., eds.
 Space Time Play: Synergies Between Computer Games, Architecture and Urbanism: the Next Level.
 Birkhauser Boston, 2007.
+[^10]: Lichtenberg, Georg Christoph.
+The Waste Books.
+New York Review of Books, 1990.
+[^11]: von Borries 220
+[^12]: Montfort 16
+[^13]: Galloway, Alexander R. Gaming: Essays On Algorithmic Culture.
+MIT Press 2006.

-- Enzensberger, Hans Magnus.“Constituents of a Theory of the Media,” The New Media Reader.
+[^14]: Enzensberger, Hans Magnus.“Constituents of a Theory of the Media,” The New Media Reader.
 Ed.
 Noah Wardrip Fruin & Nick Montfort.
 MIT Press, 2008.
 261-281.

-- Galloway, Alexander R. Gaming: Essays On Algorithmic Culture.
-MIT Press 2006.

-- Harney, Stefano, and Fred Moten.
+[^15]: Harney, Stefano, and Fred Moten.
 The Undercommons: Fugitive Planning & Black Study, Minor Compositions, 2013.

-- Juul, Jesper.
-The Open and the Closed: Games of Emergence and Games of Progression.
-CGDC Conf..
-2002.

-- Lichtenberg, Georg Christoph.
-The Waste Books.
-New York Review of Books, 1990.

-- Malabou, Catherine.
-What Should We Do With Our Brain?.
-Fordham Univ Press, 2009.

-- Montfort, Nick.
-Twisty Little Passages: An Approach to Interactive Fiction.
-MIT Press, 2005.

-- Nelson, Theodor Holm.
-Literary Machines: The Report On, and Of, Project Xanadu Concerning Word Processing, Electronic Publishing, Hypertext, Thinkertoys, Tomorrow’s Intellectual Revolution, and Certain Other Topics Including Knowledge, Education and Freedom.
-Schooley’s Mountain, NJ: distrib. by Distributors, 1987.

-- Newman, James.
+[^16]: Newman, James.
 Videogames.
 Routledge, 2012.

-- Ryan, Marie-Laure.
-Avatars of Story.
-Vol. 17.
-U of Minnesota Press, 2006.

-- Wark, McKenzie.
-Gamer Theory.
-Harvard University Press, 2009.